batden/elluminate/README.md

 # elluminate

-**New Bash script to build and install Enlightenment on Ubuntu Jammy Jellyfish :tropical_fish:**
+**NEW Bash script to build and install Enlightenment on Ubuntu Jammy Jellyfish :tropical_fish:**

 Please take a look at the comments in the script (lines beginning with '#') before running it.